Removing wall anchors the quick and easy way.

 So here we go.

-How to Remove Wall Anchors
+How to Easily Remove Wall Anchors

 Our goal is to cut the face of the anchor off and then push the remaining part of the anchor through the wall.